 I can’t decide if I need a tummy tuck, lipo or both

 It’s a big decision.
 Many patients go back and forth.
-You may feel unsure what is the best body contouring procedure for your needs.
-Doctor Bernard is here to guide you every step of the way so you can make a confident decision and get the results you want.
+You may feel unsure whether a body contouring procedure is right for your needs.
+Doctor Bernard is here to guide you every step of the way so you can make an educated decision.

 Quick guide to body contouring